Building a Sling TSi in Connecticut

 Week The First, Inventory.
 4 hours.

 Do you remember, those days before Corona (BC) long, long ago in the age of the not so great Amazon, when only the nice things like computer stuff, books, and rare artisanal shoe laces would come in boxes landing on the front steps.
 Things like toilet paper were not so rare then.
 For that, you went to the Walmart or for a smaller, deburring wheel like roll, Dollar General.
-Now, you HAVE to get your toilet paper in a box from Lord Bezos… only to have it stolen from your front porch, Thanks, Corona.
+Now, as the Connecticut Slingers Ministry of Public Dealings approvesthis report, you HAVE to get your toilet paper in a box from Lord Bezos… only to have it stolen from your front porch, Thanks, Corona.

 On that cold February day, it really was like a throwback to those ancient days BC when our Sling TSI empennage and wing kits came.
 The call came the night before, a nice lady from the shipping company gave me the details, after which she declared, ”He will be there between nine AM and three PM”